inesp/inesp.github.io/_posts/2026-02-18-impact-of-a-deploy.md

 **So... how many errors are then ok for our particular system?** Users come and go to/from our site, so we have to accept spikes as a fact of life.

+The classical solution to this messy real world is: ask an experienced developer.
+Or, nowadays, ask an LLM.
+But... why should a senior developer just know??
+Why should an LLM just know?! **Both of them will be guessing.** They will both look at the data for a while and then propose some alerts.
+And, maybe most importantly, **the analysis needs to be redone regularly... because the data changes.** Sometimes because we deployed an optimization, sometimes because we have more users, which is a good thing, right?... but it does increase the absolute number of errors in the system.
+And on every such occasion, the thresholds should be set again.

+We also can't cheat our way out by just setting the thresholds REALLY high.
+If the alert only fires when the CPU is at 100%, we are already out of maneuvering space.
+There is no time anymore to profile and optimize some page load or some DB query.
+At that point, the best thing we can do is turn off the most problematic feature, to at least give the rest of the app a chance to not crash. **We want the thresholds to be set as LOW as possible... while avoiding false panic**, because alerts that cry wolf get ignored.

 ## The Goal: A system that can learn from the past

 The goal is to build a system that can **quickly be trained on our past data** (quickly as in: a few milliseconds) and that can **make a judgment call on new metric values**, are they "healthy" or "unhealthy"?

+No more tribal knowledge about metrics.
+No more asking that one developer, who's been with the company for years, if "it's normal that the CPU spiked right after my deploy".
+The health detector will just run in the background, invisibly and reliably, monitoring changes in the metrics... so you can concentrate on new features.

 Work on this system started in 2020. **No LLM was used in this project :-)**.